-A natural solution for better mood, better hair, better sleep, and better health in dogs.
+A natural solution for better mood, better hair, better sleep, & better health in dogs

 You’ve probably heard of melatonin for humans — you may even take some to sleep at night.